-Dr. Mark is a graduate of Jefferson Medical College of Thomas Jefferson University in Philadelphia.
-During a 10year period of active duty in the U.S. Navy, Dr. Mark completed a surgical internship, three years as a flight surgeon attached to Carrier Air Wing 7, four years of residency training in Orthopaedics at the Naval Regional Medical Center, in Portsmouth Va., and two years as a staff Orthopaedic Surgeon at Submarine Base, Groton Conn.
-A high percentage of Dr. Mark's residency focused on sports medicine.
+Dr. James Mark Orthopedic Surgeon/Consultant A graduate of Jefferson Medical College of Thomas Jefferson University, Dr. James Mark is the orthopaedic sports consultant to Hobart and William Smith Colleges.
+During 10 years of active duty in the U.S. Navy, Mark completed a surgical internship, three years as a flight surgeon, four years of residency training in orthopaedics, and two years as a staff orthopaedic surgeon.

+A high percentage of Mark's residency focused on sports medicine.
 He devotes the majority of his practice to the care and management of sports related injuries.

-Dr. Mark previously served as sports consultant and team physician to the U.S. Coast Guard Academy, and is presently serving as orthopaedic sports consultant to the teams of Hobart and William Smith Colleges.
-Dr. Mark is certified by the American Board of Orthopaedic Surgeons and a fellow of the American Academy of Orthopaedic Surgeons.
-He is a member of the Rochester Orthopaedic Society, the New York State Society of Orthopaedic Surgeons, American Medical Association, and New York State and Ontario County Medical Societies.
-ATHLETIC FACILITIES BOSWELL FIELD One of the finest and best-kept natural grass athletic fields in New York State.
-Boswell Field is home to Hobart's football and lacrosse teams.
+Mark is certified by the American Board of Orthopaedic Surgeons and is a fellow of the American Academy of Orthopaedic Surgeons.
+He is a member of the Rochester Orthopaedic Society, the New York State Society of Orthopaedic Surgeons, the American Medical Association, the New York State Medical Society, and the Ontario County Medical Society.

+Coordinator of Sports Medicine Doug Reeland attends to an injured Statesman.
+The Hobart and William Smith sports medicine staff is present at nearly every home athletic event.
+HOBART COLLEGE ATHLETIC FACILITIES BOSWELL FIELD One of the finest and best-kept natural grass athletic fields in New York State, Boswell Field is home to Hobart's football and lacrosse teams.
 Taking in a game at Boswell Field is a wonderful experience for the athlete and the spectator.
 The Boz received its first "face lift" in 2003, when the entire playing surface was replaced by R.M.
 Landscape of Rochester.
 Boswell Field is named for Charles Partridge Boswell, an 1860 graduate of Hobart, whose generosity made it possible for the Colleges to purchase the land on which the field was originally built.
 Initially, Boswell Field was located where the Colleges' Warren Hunting Smith Library now stands.
 It was moved to its present location in 1974.
 Boswell Field features seating for 5,000 and is often filled to standing-room-only.

-RALEIGH-FOLEY-KRAUS VARSITY STRENGTH TRAINING CENTER The RFK Varsity Strength Training Center (above) officially opened in August of 2002.
+RALEIGH-FOLEY-KRAUS VARSITY STRENGTH TRAINING CENTER The RFK Varsity Strength Training Center (left) officially opened in August of 2002.
 The facility honors the generosity and loyalty of three Hobart legends: Dr. Robert Raleigh '73, Jeremy Foley '74, and James Kraus '74.
 The state-of-the-art facility serves the more than 400 student-athletes of Hobart and William Smith, and enhances the rehabilitation capacity of the sports medicine staff.

-TOPICHAK MEMORIAL TEAM ROOM The John Topichak '71 Memorial Team Room (right) was dedicated on Oct.
+TOPICHAK MEMORIAL TEAM ROOM

+The John Topichak '71 Memorial Team Room (right) was dedicated on Oct.
 6, 2001, and serves as the off-field home of the Hobart football and lacrosse teams.
 The Topichak Team Room features beautifully handcrafted wood lockers, a new heating and air conditioning system, new carpeting, and a high-tech video system for breaking down film.
 The room honors the life of Hobart Hall of Famer John Topichak.
 An outstanding student-athlete and community member, the room will serve as a lasting reminder of the contributions he made to Hobart College and to his profession.

-ATHLETIC FACILITIES
+STATESMEN FOOTBALL ATHLETIC FACILITIES